-Stack Overflow which is a question-answering platform for software professionals and developers surveys more than 100,000 software developers annually to find out the programming trends, job opportunities, and challenges.
-In a survey in 2018, they found out that Python was the most popular programming language among the developer community and 25.1% developers wanted to learn it and increase their programming skills.
+Stack Overflow (a question-answering platform for software professionals and developers) surveys more than 100,000 software developers annually to identify programming trends, job opportunities, and challenges.

 Table of Contents

-Python ranks second after R in one of the widely used programming languages used in data science and statistical analysis.
+Python ranks second after R as one of the widely-used programming languages for data science and statistical analysis - especially machine learning.
 It’s an open source language providing optimized features for code readability, programmer productivity, and software quality.
-It allows developers to create a variety of programs ranging from simple to complex programs.
+Python is diverse and allows developers to create a variety of programs ranging from simple to complex programs.

-There is no direct and easy answer to this question as both languages are very popular due to their powerful features.
-However, what you could do is to understand their strengths and weaknesses to identify which one suits you the best and fulfills your purpose.
+There is no direct and easy answer to this question.
+Both languages are very popular due to their powerful features.
+The purpose of this article is to help you understand their strengths and weaknesses to identify which one suits you the best and fulfills your purpose.

 Scalability is an important feature of any programming language when it comes to developing applications.
 It is measured by two parameters: i) the ability to support a large number of users, and ii) its capacity of process number of transactions and data with a minimal server utilization.

-Python provides a wide range of built-in frameworks and libraries facilitating the developers with thousands of useful power functions.
-These frameworks and libraries do not only help developers in utilizing a wide range of functionalities but also it saves their time of writing custom functions.
+Python provides a wide range of built-in frameworks and libraries that empower developers with thousands of useful functions.
+These frameworks and libraries not only help developers save time and write more performant code.

 Visualizing data through different appealing charts or graphs is one of the core activities in data science.
 Python provides a list of libraries that allows you to create very appealing visualizations.
-Some of the top visualization libraries of Python include Matplotlib, Plotly, Seaborn, gplot, and Altair etc.
+Some of the top visualization libraries of Python include Matplotlib, Plotly, Seaborn, gplot, and Altair.

-Like other object-oriented languages, Python also supports inheritance and multiple inheritance as well.
+Like other object-oriented languages, Python supports inheritance.
 Inheritance allows base classes (child classes) to inherit objects and behavior from parent class (parent class).
 It uses a class-based inheritance model.

 5. Function Arguments